israpps/PlayStation2-Basic-BootLoader/documentation/features.md

 ### PS2 discs

 PS2 discs can be loaded with or without PS2LOGO via configuration or special commands _(Insert happy moment for mechaPWN users)_

+## Space usage

+PS2BBL has an aproximated size of 112kb
+Wich means a system update setup that covers all models compatbible with system updates will take aproximately 1mb

+## Embedded USB drivers

+Unlike FreeMcBoot, PS2BBL has USB drivers embedded in binary, lowering your chances of loosing access to homebrew in case of data loss.

+and to make things better...
+the impact on program size was just ~`3kb`!